-Strengtns Challenges Have good balance and coordination when moving or being physically active Avoid activities that require good coordination or complex movements Good at hands-on activities, such as using tools and objects to build, create and repair Not interested in playing competitive sports Can analyze complex movements and the steps involved to identify problems and solutions Do not use movement or physical precision for self- expression - through dance, painting or handmade Use movement to express feelings and ideas - crafts, for example through gestures, body language, acting or dance, for example Lack confidence when using tools and other physical objects to complete tasks Have good reflexes - react quickly and instinctively Unaware of own body language and may miss non- verbal cues from others Famous People with Strong Kinesthetic Intelligence Top Careers for Kinesthetic Intelligence Michael Jordan (basketball player) • Bruce Lee (martial artist) 1.
-Fallers 2.
+Strengths Challenges Have good balance and coordination when moving or being physically active Avoid activities that require good coordination or complex movements Good at hands-on activities, such as using tools and objects to build, create and repair Not interested in playing competitive sports Can analyze complex movements and the steps involved to identify problems and solutions Do not use movement or physical precision for self- expression - through dance, painting or handmade ☐ Use movement to express feelings and ideas - through gestures, body language, acting or dance, for example crafts, for example Lack confidence when using tools and other physical objects to complete tasks Have good reflexes - react quickly and instinctively Unaware of own body language and may miss non- verbal cues from others Famous People with Strong Kinesthetic Intelligence Top Careers for Kinesthetic Intelligence Michael Jordan (basketball player) 1.
+Fallers ☐ Bruce Lee (martial artist) 2.
 Fence Erectors Paula Abdul (dancer, choreographer) 3.
 Tire Builders David Blaine (magician, endurance artist) 4.
 Rail Car Repairers ☐ Jim Carrey (actor, 5.
 Dancers comedian) 6.
 Athletes and Sports Competitors 7.
-Municipal Firefighters 1 3 8.
-Fitness Trainers and Aerobics Instructors 8.
+Municipal Firefighters 8.
 Fitness Trainers and Aerobics Instructors 9.
-Athletic Trainers 8.
-Fitness Trainers and Aerobics Instructors9.
-Athletic Trainers10.
-Roustabouts, Oil and Gas
+Athletic Trainers 10.
+Roustabouts, Oil and Gas to the mood, personality and goals of others.